isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-september.md

 ________________

-## <a name="reminder-introducing-api-throttling-to-partners-calling-partner-center-apis"></a><a name="12"></a>Przypomnienie: wprowadzenie ograniczania interfejsu API dla partnerów wywołujących interfejsy API Partner Center API
+## <a name="reminder-introducing-api-throttling-to-partners-calling-partner-center-apis"></a><a name="12"></a>Przypomnienie: Wprowadzenie ograniczania interfejsu API dla partnerów wywołujących interfejsy API Partner Center API

 ### <a name="summary"></a>Podsumowanie